reachfrancis/nostyledrifting/stories/angular-style-comparison-stories.md

 **Technical Notes:**
 - Support for Angular CLI standard project structure
-- Handle both standalone and module-based components
+- the angular applications will use  standalone components.
 - Track import relationships between SCSS files

 ---

 ### Story 1.2: SCSS Parser Implementation
 **As a** developer